A Theory of Ex Post Rationalization: Introduction

-Next, we impose more structure on $u$ and $\mathcal{V}$ to yield comparative statics, by assuming that first actions, second actions, and rationales are complements.
-Let the first actions, the second actions, and parameter set $\Theta$ be totally ordered sets.\footnote{We later state our results under weaker order-theoretic assumptions, requiring that the first actions are a partially ordered set and that the second actions are a lattice.} We assume that the rationales $\mathcal{V}$ have the form $\{w(a_1,a_2,\theta,s) : \theta \in \Theta\}$, for some function $w$ that is supermodular in $(a_1,a_2,\theta)$.
-For instance, this includes the rationales we posited for Example 1, if we impose that \underline{buy a ticket for \$40} is a higher action than \underline{don't buy a ticket}, and that \underline{go to the game} is a higher action than \underline{stay home}.
+Does the theory make testable predictions that do not rely heavily on functional form assumptions?
+How do the choices of \textit{ex post} rationalizers compare to the classical benchmark?
+We study a broader class of decision problems, in which the first actions, second actions, and rationales are complements.
+Let the first actions, the second actions, and parameter set $\Theta$ be totally ordered sets.
+We assume that the rationales $\mathcal{V}$ have the form $\{w(a_1,a_2,\theta,s) : \theta \in \Theta\}$, for some function $w$ that is supermodular in $(a_1,a_2,\theta)$.
+For instance, this includes the rationales we posited for \Cref{ex:baseline}, if we impose that \underline{buy a ticket} is a higher action than \underline{don't buy a ticket}, and that \underline{go to the game} is a higher action than \underline{stay home}.
 It also includes time-separable utility functions, of the form $w(a_1,a_2,\theta,s) = w_1(a_1,\theta,s) + w_2(a_2,\theta,s)$, with $w_t$ supermodular in $(a_t,\theta)$.
 We assume that the menu $A_2(a_1)$ is monotone non-decreasing in $a_1$.

-We prove that if the agent's first action was \textit{ex post} too high, then his second action is distorted upwards compared to the classical benchmark.
-Symmetrically, if the agent's first action was \textit{ex post} too low, then his second action is distorted {downwards} compared to the classical benchmark, as happens in Example 4.
+We prove that if the rationalizer's first action was \textit{ex post} too high, then his second action is distorted upwards compared to the classical benchmark.
+Symmetrically, if the rationalizer's first action was \textit{ex post} too low, then his second action is distorted {downwards} compared to the classical benchmark.

 This result yields comparative statics for a variety of settings.
-It predicts sunk-cost effects in multi-part projects --- when first-period effort and second-period effort are complements, the agent responds to first-period cost shocks by exaggerating the value of the project and raising second-period effort.
+It predicts sunk-cost effects under risky investment---when time-$1$ investment and time-$2$ investment are complements, the agent responds to time-$1$ cost shocks by exaggerating the expected profits of the project and raising time-$2$ investment.
 It predicts that agents repeatedly facing identical decisions will have `sticky' choice behavior, responding too little to new information.
 In particular, lab subjects who make incentivized reports of priors and posteriors will report posteriors biased towards their priors, and will underweight informative signals compared to subjects who report only posteriors.